 This simple messy bun is proof that you can wear a casual 'do and still look polished.
 By keeping the sides sleek and pulling out a few pieces around the crown (and two parted tendrils at the very top of the hairline), an otherwise errand-running style is made wedding-ready.

-For shorter hair, you can do an abridged version of the first style and tightly roll the bottom half with several bobby pins to keep the style in place.
+For shorter hair, you can do an abridged version of the first style coupled with a chignon—aka a tightly rolled bun at the nape of the neck.

 Katie Holmes's loose bun is pulled taut on the sides, but the top of the crown is left loose and piece-y for more volume.
 Try spritzing some Verb Sea Texture Spray on the roots to encourage lift.